DPPIN: A Biological Repository of Dynamic Protein-Protein Interaction Network Data: Introduction

-However, compared with the large amount of static network datasets publicly available, the current lack of sufficient dynamic or temporal network datasets may hinder the related research progress.
-To contribute to the temporal network representation learning and mining research community, we provide a new dynamic network repository from the biological viewpoint, named \name.
-To be specific, \name\ consists of twelve dynamic network datasets describing temporal protein-protein interactions of yeast cells at different scales, and each dynamic network dataset in \name\ is well-labeled (i.e., high label rate of nodes), dynamics-meaningful (i.e., metabolic patterns of yeast cells), and attributes-flourishing (i.e., accessible node features and edge features).
-Without loss of generality, we use the term "network" and "graph" interchangeably throughout the entire paper.
+However, compared with the amount of publicly available static network datasets, the dynamic network datasets are not that sufficient.
+This phenomenon may hinder the related research progress.
+To contribute to the dynamic network representation learning and mining research community, we provide a new dynamic network repository from the biological domain, named \name.
+To be specific, \name\ has 12 individual dynamic network datasets at different scales describing dynamic protein-protein interactions of yeast cells, and each dynamic network dataset in \name\ is label-adequate (i.e., high label rate of nodes), dynamics-meaningful (i.e., metabolic patterns of yeast cells), and attribute-sufficient (i.e., accessible node features and edge features).
+We hope these domain-specific node features, structure evolution patterns, and node and graph labels could inspire the next-generation graph machine learning algorithms in the dynamic setting.